StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-07-12-dont-block-on-async-code.md

 }
 {% endhighlight %}

 This changes the continuation behavior of GetJsonAsync so that it does _not_ resume on the context.
 Instead, GetJsonAsync will resume on a thread pool thread.
 This enables GetJsonAsync to complete the Task it returned without having to re-enter the context.
+The top-level methods, meanwhile, do require the context, so they cannot use `ConfigureAwait(false)`.

 <div class="alert alert-info" markdown="1">
 <i class="fa fa-hand-o-right fa-2x pull-left"></i>